QGrain/Matlab-Music/Music_Player-API.md

 The implement of the function's main responsibility is to adapt the envelope array to the sample rate and synthesize a beat of sound.

-For the same `envelope` and `one_sec_index`, the `soundGene` 's return should be the same size.
+For the same `envelope` and `one_sec_index`, the `beatGene` 's return should be the same size.

 ### audioVectComp

-This compositor is responsible for mixing the array of sounds (the return array of the soundGene) into a song vector.
+This compositor is responsible for mixing the array of sounds (the return array of the beatGene) into a song vector.

 **Parameters**: